- 36

 - Copy Link

 The unique geology of the Lava Beds National Monument results from volcanic eruptions from the Medicine Lake shield volcanoes, which included cinder cones, lava beds, and over 700 lava tubes.
-The volcanic eruptions were a function of an oceanic plate subsiding under the continental plate.
+The volcanic eruptions were caused by an oceanic plate subsiding under the continental plate.
+Whether you visit for the geology and history or to immerse yourself in an otherworldly landscape, this Lava Beds provides a fantastic adventure.

+Apart from caves, there are hiking trails to explore the volcanic landscape above ground.
 There are 12 hiking trails at Lava Beds National Monument.
 Trails range from about a half-mile to nearly ten miles, so there is a trail for everyone.
-Routes pass through points of historical events and features and also geologically exciting places.
+Routes pass through points of historical events and features, as well as geologically exciting places.
 Pets and bicycles are not allowed on the trails.
-Make sure to take water with you and be ready for changeable weather conditions.
+Take water with you and be ready for changeable weather conditions.

-There is camping within Lava Beds at Indian Wells campground.
-It has restrooms and drinking water.
-The campground is open year-round.
-If you prefer non-camping options, you can look for lodging outside the park in the town of Tulelake or check the Alturas Chamber of Commerce of the Klamath Chamber of Commerce.
+- Hotels: If you prefer non-camping options, you can look for lodging outside the park in Tulelake or check the Alturas Chamber of Commerce of the Klamath Chamber of Commerce.

 Northern California Day Trip Ideas